 Downey Financial Gets $370M Refund In FDIC Fight: 3rd Circ.January 26, 2015 – In The News

-Michael G. Menkowitz, William H. Stassen and L. John Bird were mentioned in the Law360 article, “Downey Financial Gets $370M Refund In FDIC Fight: 3rd Circ.”
+Michael G. Menkowitz and William H. Stassen were mentioned in the Law360 article, “Downey Financial Gets $370M Refund In FDIC Fight: 3rd Circ.”
 Full text can be found in the January 26, 2015, issue, but a synopsis is below.

 A Third Circuit panel upheld a decision in favor of Downey Financial Corp.'s Chapter 7 trustee in a $370 million tax refund dispute with the Federal Deposit Insurance Corp., finding that a tax sharing agreement with Downey’s subsidiaries ensured that the funds are part of its bankruptcy estate.